Join

 booklet from OAR

-that is free (for downloading) and which can be mailed
+that is free (for downloading) or which can be mailed

 to you for a small charge is called An Educators Guide